Advertisements

 Solution 1

-In eukaryotes, the packaging of DNA helix is very complex, as the amount of DNA is very high.
-When we analyze the structure of eukaryotic chromosome, we find that it is composed of DNA and proteins.
+In eukaryotes, the packaging of the DNA helix is very complex, as the amount of DNA is very high.
+When we analyse the structure of the eukaryotic chromosome, we find that it is composed of DNA and proteins.
 These proteins, known as histones, are basic in nature and are positively charged.
 Thus, they can easily interact with the negatively charged DNA molecule.
-The histone proteins first organise to make a unit of eight molecules, which is known as histone octamer.
+The histone proteins first organise to make a unit of eight molecules, which is known as a histone octamer.
 The negatively charged DNA molecule gets wrapped around this positively charged histone octamer.
-This complex structure is called nucleosome.
+This complex structure is called a nucleosome.
 In a typical nucleosome, around 200 base pairs of DNA are present.

 Solution 2